 Professor Megan Davis is the Pro Vice-Chancellor Indigenous.
-As PVCI, Prof Davis developed and leads UNSW's Indigenous Strategy and is the Director of Nura Gili: Centre for Indigenous Programs.
+As PVCI, Prof Davis leads UNSW's Indigenous Strategy and is the Director of Nura Gili: Centre for Indigenous Programs.

-She is an Acting Commissioner of the NSW Land and Environment Court, a Fellow of the Australian Academy of Law, and a Fellow of the Australian Academy of Social Sciences.
-Prof Davis is also a member of the NSW Sentencing Council and an Australian Rugby League Commissioner.
-Previously, Prof Davis was Director of the UNSW Indigenous Law Centre (2007-2017) and Director of the Bill of Rights project at the Gilbert + Tobin Centre of Public Law (2002-2004).
+Prof Davis is an Acting Commissioner of the NSW Land and Environment Court, a Fellow of the Australian Academy of Law, and a Fellow of the Australian Academy of Social Sciences.
+She is also a member of the NSW Sentencing Council and an Australian Rugby League Commissioner.
+Prof Davis was Director of the UNSW Indigenous Law Centre (2007-2017) and Director of the Bill of Rights project at the Gilbert + Tobin Centre of Public Law (2002-2004).